yudai-yam/xss.web.app/README.rst

 Frontend
 ^^^^^^^^
-It consists of HTML, CSS, and JavaScript files that provide the user interface for the application.
+It consists of HTML and JavaScript files that provide the user interface for the application.

 Backend
 ^^^^^^^
 It processes the requests from the frontend and serves the necessary data.
-It is built for the sake of completeness, but it does not play much role in this project.
+It is built for the sake of completeness, but it is not high of an importance in this project.